-There is a US federal tax credit for both residential and commercial geothermal (ground source) heat pump installations equal to 30% of the total system cost.
+There is a US federal tax credit for both commercial geothermal (ground source) heat pump installations equal up to 30% of the total system cost.

-The Inflation Reduction Act, adopted in August 2022, allows for a 30% tax credit for costs associated with ENERGY STAR qualified geothermal heat pumps installed in residences, as noted in section 25D of the Internal Revenue Code.
-The 30% credit applies to geothermal equipment placed in service through 2032.
+The One Big Beautiful Bill Act, adopted in July 2025, allows for a 6-30%* tax credit for costs associated with commercial geothermal heat pumps, as noted in section 48 of the Internal Revenue Code.

 Incentives in the United States

-In addition to the commercial and residential federal geothermal tax credit, numerous states, local municipalities, and utilities also offer rebates, tax incentives, and/or low interest loans to support your geothermal installation.
+In addition to the commercial federal geothermal tax credit, numerous states, local municipalities, and utilities also offer rebates, tax incentives, and/or low interest loans to support your geothermal installation.

 DSIRE USA is a database of state and local geothermal incentives.